CreepySasquatch/CreepyHDR/pages/Guides/HDR-Shader-Order.md

 BOTTOM OF SHADER ORDER
 ```

+{% include callout.html type="tip" content="It's not recommended to go above 600 nits when entering the peak brightness in Inverse Tone Mapping shaders because this can lead to blown out highlights.
+If your display goes above 600 nits, enter the actual peak brightness value in Lilium's Tone Mapping shader." %}

 ## Native HDR / RenoDX / Luma

 **If using ReShade with either native HDR or a mod that adds native HDR to a game such as RenoDX or Luma:**